DS007655: eeg dataset, 32 subjects#

 About This Dataset#

-MorseEEG-ATP: a multitask EEG dataset for auditory temporal processing and listening ability assessment using Morse code
+MorseEEG-ATP: a multitask EEG dataset for exploring auditory temporal processing with Morse code

 Dataset Content